mohitsh/mohitsh.github.io/_posts/2016-11-11-proposition-complement.markdown

 #### Example:
 If Pigs can fly then you can solve **Riemann Hypothesis**

 At first it might sound like an *insult*.
-But breaking it into two propositions and applying simple implication truth table, It would sound like a *complement* (provided you what Riemann Hypothesis is)
+But breaking it into two propositions and applying simple implication truth table, It would sound like a *complement* (provided you know what Riemann Hypothesis is)

 So lets break the combined proposition into two separate propositions P and Q